iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 ![Logo](admin/template.png)
-# ioBroker.mediaserverJMX
+# ioBroker.samsung2016
 =================

-This adapter is to connect iobroker with a Mediaserver using JMX
+This adapter is to control samsung tvs KU/KS series from 2016

 The MIT License (MIT)